 I was recently charged with bringing dessert to a dinner party where I knew that at least a third of the guests preferred their sweets to be not so sweet.
-The pile of figs perched on the verge of uselessness eyed me from the other side of my bedroom/office/living room/kitchen.
-I thought of an easy, composed dessert of ricotta, figs, honey, and walnuts, but that seemed a little lazy.
+I looked at the pile of figs on the other side of my bedroom/office/living room/kitchen.
+I considered an easy, composed dessert of ricotta, figs, honey, and walnuts, but that seemed a little lazy.
 I used to bake for a living, after all, and what good is this apartment with an oven if I’m never going to use it?
 Anyway, I had no ricotta.

 Fig and Chèvre Tart